technically-php/callable-reflection/README.md

 ## How is this better than reflecting `Closure::fromCallable()`

 This library's functionality is somewhat similar to what a reflection of the standard `Closure::fromCallable()` can provide.
-And if that's sufficient for your use case, I recommend using the standard code.
+And if that's enough for your use case, you probably want to be using the standard reflection.

 This library, however, does provide some added value on top:

-- It unifies interactions will all kinds of callables, including class constructors.
+- It unifies interactions with all kinds of callables, including class constructors.
   That was actually the primary use case I had in mind for it — building a DI service container.

   For example, you cannot instantiate a new instance with Closure::fromCallable():